 On the File menu, point to New, and then click Project.

-In the list of project templates, select Excel 2007 Workbook or Excel 2010 Workbook.
+In the list of project templates, choose an Excel VSTO Add-in project.

 In the Name box, type FirstWorkbookCustomization.

 The Visual Studio Tools for Office Project Wizard opens.